 How much does assisted living cost per month in Kentucky?

-Most assisted living communities in Kentucky range between $4,700 and $5,300 per month, with a statewide median near $5,000 per month.
+Most assisted living communities in Kentucky range between $4,400 and $6,650 per month, with a statewide median near $5,528 per month based on the CareScout 2025 Cost of Care Survey.

 Methodology